 This timeline is a work in progress: I’m sorting through old files and papers, trying to create a visual map documenting my professional journey thus far.
-This will be like evolving scrapbook.
-I’m beginning with a solid outline that I will fill out as time allows.
-The journalistic journey has been a wild ride thus far: some of the best and worst days of my life!
+This will be like an evolving scrapbook.

 Here’s a brief clip from later in the season with Indy Eleven coach Tim Regan.

 Also in 2015, while working toward my degree at the Indiana College of Sports and Medical Massage, I took the Myers-Briggs Type Indicator test.
 My answers placed me in the “supervisor” category: ESTJ.
 Here’s a brief summary of the characteristics associated with ESTJ personality types.

 A year of great highs and lows.
 2014 took me to Brazil for the World Cup.